jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

       * `is_leaf`: if taxon has no children.
     * `deleted-taxa-db-ids.json`: Database IDs of deleted taxa from v1.2.
     * `genome-taxon-assignments.json`: ID of taxon assigned to each genome.
 Removed genomes are zero.
 Simple integer array, order corresponds to `../210303-format-data/genomes-v1.1.csv`.
+  * `210328-find-species-overlaps-2/`
+    * `components.json`: Description of overlap components.
+Array of object, each lists IDs of involved taxa and edges in overlap graph.

 * Processed
   * `210317-find-identical-genomes/`